zeightOFFICIAL/portrait-manager/README.md

 5. Close app, launch the game, enjoy!

 ### Installation info
 Download release, unpack anywhere, launch exe.
-Don't delete or move away from exe configuration file.
+Don't delete or move configuration file away from exe.

 ### Production info and bugs section
 All the errors and bugs should be reported to in the according section of nexusmods